-HEPARIN SODIUM IN SODIUM CHLORIDE INJECTION is a sterile preparation of heparin sodium (derived from porcine intestinal mucosa) for intravenous administration.
-It contains no bacteriostatic or antimicrobial agent or added buffer.
-The solution may contain sodium hydroxide and/or hydrochloric acid for pH adjustment.
-The pH range is 6.1 (5.0 – 7.5) and the osmolarity mOsmol/L (calc.) is 155.
+Heparin Sodium Injection, USP is a sterile solution of heparin sodium derived from porcine intestinal mucosa, standardized for anticoagulant activity.
+It is to be administered by intravenous or deep subcutaneous routes.
 The potency is determined by a biological assay using a USP reference standard based on units of heparin activity per milligram.

 Carpuject™ sterile cartridge unit contain a sterile solution of Heparin Sodium Injection, USP.